abhinaya1/E_commerce_Sales_Prediction/README.md

 * The baseline model provides a reference level of performance
 * Linear Regression and Random Forest models are evaluated against the baseline
-* Models are compared using mean and standard deviation of cross-validated MAE
+* Models are compared using mean and standard deviation of cross validated MAE

 A detailed summary of model performance can be found in the **Model Metrics** file.